Albanian National Army: History

+In February 2003, it claimed responsibility for blowing up a courthouse in Struga.
 The ANA appeared in Kosovo in 2003, where on March 7, two members trying to detonate a bomb were shot and killed by Serbian police.
+The United Nations Mission in Kosovo added ANA to the UN's official list of terrorist organizations on April 17 after it claimed responsibility for blowing up a railway bridge in a Serb-inhabited part of northern Kosovo.
+In September 7, 2003, members of ANA clashed with Macedonian security forces on the border with Kosovo, which resulted in the death of two ethnic Albanian gunmen and one civilian.
+In 2004 and 2005 a group of 80 militants led by a commander of ANA Agim Krasniqi, controlled the village of Kondovo twice.
+Through the media, Krasniqi threatened to shell Skopje and his men kidnapped and beat four police officers.
+After this the ANA withdrew into Kosovo.

 In 2007, a video was aired by Kosovar television stations depicting a band of medium-armed, masked individuals intercepting cars.
 In October 2007 the unit declared it would seize the Serb exclave of North Kosovo by force if the Kosovo Protection Force did not occupy it by November 1, 2007.
-The ANA has claimed that it is patrolling North Kosovo to prevent incursions by the Czar Lazar Guard.
+The ANA has claimed that it is patrolling North Kosovo to prevent incursions by the Tsar Lazar Guard.

-In early November 2007, insurgents of the "Political Advisory Body of the Kosovo Liberation Army" suffered a minor crackdown, dubbed Operation Mountain Storm by the Macedonian armed forces in north-western Macedonia.
-According to Macedonian authorities; six members of the KLA were killed.

-On November 13, 2007, a video was aired to the public, an exclusive interview with a leader of the ANA patrolling in the covert areas of North Kosovo, recruiting 20 new men.
-The leader stated that ANA stands at 12,000 men altogether and has called the Kosovar population for a boycott of then-forthcoming elections.
+On November 13, 2007, a video was aired to the public, an exclusive interview with a leader of the ANA, nicknamed "Commander Preka", patrolling in the covert areas of North Kosovo, recruiting 20 new men.
+The leader stated that ANA stands at 12,000 men altogether and has called the Kosovar population for a boycott of upcoming parliamentary elections.

-The ANA had committed an attack on April 29, 2010, on the border between Kosovo and the Republic of Macedonia, in which a Macedonian policeman was killed.
-In the skirmish, one ANA fighter was injured.

-In the year of 2015 the group has been removed from the list of terrorist groups.
-Despite this, in 2016 Albanian militiamen presenting themselves as the "21st Brigade" published a video showing their weapons and threatening to move through northern Albania and the Presevo Valley.
+In 2008, a leader of ANA said that they are "not fighting for pan-Albanian unification, but to protect the territorial integrity of Kosovo if it is threatened."
+In 2016 Albanian militiamen presenting themselves as the "21st Brigade" published a video showing their weapons and threatening to move through northern Albania and the Preševo Valley.
 They also mentioned that they had the support of the population and that they had hundreds of men.